ibm-cloud-docs/containers/locations.md

 ## {{site.data.keyword.containerlong_notm}} locations
 {: #locations}

-You can deploy {{site.data.keyword.containerlong}} clusters worldwide.
-When you create a cluster, its resources remain in the location that you deploy the cluster to.
-To work with your cluster, you can access the service via a global API endpoint.
+Availability of a cluster is based on the type of cluster it is and how many replicas of the resources you have.
 {: shortdesc}

+The term `zone` in this document refers to different things depending the type of infrastructure being used.
+For VPC, the term `zone` refers to the zone names within an MZR, such as `us-south-1`.
+For Classic infrastructure, the term `zone` refers to a Classic data center, such as `dal10`.
+{: tip}

 ### Classic regions with multiple data centers
 {: #zones-mz}

-If you create a classic cluster with multiple data centers, the replicas of your highly available Kubernetes master are automatically spread across the data centers.
-You have the option to spread your worker nodes across zones to protect your apps from a zone failure.
-To determine whether a location has a multizone region, your can run `ibmcloud ks locations` and look for the value in the `Multizone Metro` column.
+If you create a classic cluster with multiple data centers, the replicas of the highly available Kubernetes master are automatically spread across the data centers.
+You have the option to spread your worker nodes across classic zones (data centers) to protect your apps from a zone failure.
+To determine whether a classic region has multiple data centers from the CLI, your can run `ibmcloud ks locations` and look for the value in the `Multizone Metro` column.
 {: shortdesc}

 | Geography | Country | Metro | Region | Zones |